Research Centers & Initiatives

-The Collaborative for Behavioral Solutions to Healthcare Engagement and Access develops and evaluates behavioral interventions that focus on improving self-efficacy and navigation skills for individuals to access complex health care delivery systems, affordable healthcare, and management of chronic disease.
-Our funded research focuses on healthcare provider education, reducing barriers to healthcare access, and increasing patient and provider collaboration to improve meaningful health outcomes.
-Principles of health literacy, and proven approaches to behavior change are central to our intervention work.
+The center’s funded research focuses on health care provider education, reducing barriers to health care access, and increasing patient and provider collaboration to improve meaningful health outcomes.
+Principles of health literacy and proven approaches to behavior change are central to their intervention work.
 The CBSHC partners with experts in community-based agencies and diverse health care delivery systems.

-Collaborates with U-M Cancer Center investigators in cancer-related research.
-Involved in all stages of the research process, from the design stage, through data analysis, to scientific interpretation.
+The Center for Biostatistics collaborates with investigators at the University of Michigan’s Rogel Cancer Center on cancer-related research.
+The center is involved in all stages of the research process, from the design stage through data analysis to scientific interpretation.

-Funded in 2013 by the National Institute of Environmental Health Sciences (NIEHS) and the Environmental Protection Agency (EPA), the UM-CEHC studies if and how exposure to EDC mixtures (bisphenol A, phthalates, lead and cadmium) during pregnancy and puberty affects growth, sexual maturation, and risk of metabolic syndrome.
+Funded in 2013 by the National Institute of Environmental Health Sciences (NIEHS) and the Environmental Protection Agency (EPA), the Children’s Environmental Health and Disease Prevention Center studies if and how exposure to EDC mixtures (bisphenol A, phthalates, lead and cadmium) during pregnancy and puberty affects growth, sexual maturation, and risk of metabolic syndrome.
 The UM-CEHC also explores whether diet can alter these effects.
-Research findings will foster a better understanding of how chemicals and diet interact and will inform the design of future interventions to improve children's health.
+Research findings aim to foster a better understanding of how chemicals and diet interact and inform the design of future interventions to improve children's health.

 The Center for Evaluating Health Reform aims to advance our knowledge of health system reform through the rigorous evaluation of policy changes and assessing the effects of health system interventions.
 Additionally, CEHR leverages team innovations to improve the process of academic research.